 There are two ways to check the fuel pressure on your vehicle without a gauge.

-You can use a diagnostic code reader or OBD II scanner, which will provide live data of fuel pressure.
-Alternatively, if you hear buzzing as you turn the keys ON but don’t see any other symptoms this means that your pump is working fine.
+You can use a diagnostic code reader or OBD II scanner to provide live data of fuel pressure.
+Alternatively, if you hear buzzing as you turn the keys ON but don’t see any other symptoms, your pump is working fine.

 The more reliable (and accurate) way to measure fuel pressure is with a good quality fuel pressure gauge tool like the BETOOLL Pro Fuel Injection Pressure Tester Kit Gauge.